Beast Mode (2020) Review

 Despite its title, Beast Mode is not about me in the gym.
 It’s the latest Hollywood film to tell us how horrible working in the film industry is, and how everyone involved in it is either a literal or figurative monster.
 Or maybe both.

 But Breen is nothing if not a problem solver.
-With the aid of a Huckle Saxton lookalike and a powerful herbal elixir, he plans to finish the film.
+He plans to finish the film with the aid of a Huckle Saxton lookalike and a potent herbal elixir.
 There’s just one problem, the elixir’s side effects include bringing the user’s true nature to the surface turning them into a werewolf-like monster.

 Characters with names like Pish Rudabaker (James Hong, Blade Runner, Big Trouble in Little China), Zelda Zine (Leslie Easterbrook, The Devil’s Rejects, Intensive Care) and Trammel Steadfast (Ray Wise, AM1200, Tone-Deaf) do double duty as jokes and provide the obligatory celebrity cameos.
 How funny you find the results will depend on your tastes and what you’re looking for.